Calebh101/dictionaries/README.md

 ### Header

 The header is the first thing, and it's padded to 128 bytes (if I ever need to store more data).
-The first 10 bytes or so is the magic: `XC-DICT` padded by 0s on the right.
+The first 10 bytes or so is the magic: `C-DICT` padded by 0s on the right.
 After this is an unsigned 16-bit integer dictating the header size (if it ever needs to be expanded), and after that is the binary file version.
 This is a sequence of 5 16-bit signed little endian integers, which are parsed as a `Version` object in the code.

 ### Data